sorry-cypress/cy2/README.md

 ---

-Change cypress API URL configuration on-the-fly using environment variable `CYPRESS_API_URL`.
-It passes down all the CLI flags as-is, so you can just use it instead of cypress.
+`cy2` wil read the environment variable `CYPRESS_API_URL` and change cypress configuration accordingly.
+It passes down all the CLI flags **as-is** and runs cypress with all the flags.

 `CYPRESS_API_URL` should point to Sorry Cypress director service, Currents dashboard or other compatible service.